Collecting on Your Car Accident Settlement Agreement

 Another option to consider is moving to set aside the initial agreement and proceed with litigation.
 This would essentially ignore the settlement agreement and proceed back to the original lawsuit.
 Unfortunately, litigation options are generally more expensive than traditional settlement options, so this is something you will want to consider.

-If you have any questions regarding your settlement agreement, please feel free to contact The Injury Firm at (702) 800-0988 for a free case review.
+If you have any questions regarding your collecting your car accident settlement, please feel free to contact The Injury Firm at (702) 800-0988 for a free case review.